 - Turn on Allow Calls on Other Devices if it's not on.
-A list of your eligible devices appears under Allow Calls On.
+A list of your eligible devices will appear under Allow Calls On.

 - Turn on each device that you want to use with Wi-Fi Calling.

-Next, make sure that your other devices will accept calls from your iPhone:
+Next, make sure your other devices will accept calls from your iPhone:

 - On your iPad, go to Settings > FaceTime.
 Then turn on Calls from iPhone.

-- On your Mac, open the FaceTime app and choose FaceTime > Preferences.
+- On your Mac, open the FaceTime app and choose FaceTime > Settings (or Preferences).
 Then turn on Calls from iPhone.